 With Team Foundation Server, you configure a build machine as follows for specific target platforms:

 - Android and Windows: Install Visual Studio and the Xamarin tools (for Android and Windows both) and configure with your Xamarin licenses.
 It is also necessary to move the Android SDK to a shared location on the server where the TFS build agent can find it.
-For details, see Configuring TFS for Xamarin.
+For details, see Configuring TFVC.

 - iOS and Xamarin: Install Visual Studio and the Xamarin tools on the Windows server with the appropriate license.
 Then install Visual Studio for Mac on a network-accessible Mac OS X machine, which will serve as a build host and create the final app package (IPA for iOS, APP for OS X).

 The following diagram illustrates this topography: